yakworks/gorm-tools/docs/repository/ref.md

 In this example we can see two listeners which handle events that occur before and after persisting an entity of the Org domain class.

+> :memo:
-> NOTE: calling methods which trigger events inside an event listener causes an infinite loop
+Calling methods which trigger events inside an event listener causes an infinite loop

 ## Using external groovy beans as event listeners.
 [Spring dynamic languages support](https://docs.spring.io/spring/docs/current/spring-framework-reference/languages.html#groovy)